 New applicants to our MA Program are eligible to apply for these assistantships, and will submit materials for consideration via our online application process.
 Students currently enrolled in our MA Program may also apply for these assistantships by submitting an application, found here.

-The Office of Graduate Studies and Research (OGSR) maintains a substantive list of Graduate Funding Resources at PSU, including the Oregon Laurels Graduate Tuition Remission Program (which provides tuition remission but no stipend).
+The Office of Graduate Studies (OGS) maintains a substantive list of Graduate Funding Resources at PSU, including the Laurels Graduate Award (which provides up to $5,000 per year for MA students in History).

 Barney Burke Prizes in History: This spring, these self-nominating scholarships will be given to outstanding graduate students in our MA Program in History.
 Two awards of $1,250 each will be available to graduate history students.
 To apply, students must submit a short essay detailing their academic achievements, university/community service, and other circumstances affecting their education (employment, family obligations, financial need, etc.).
 Application forms are available online (click here) or in the History Department.

 Anne P. Myers Prizes in History: These three self-nominating scholarships are given to outstanding undergraduate history majors each winter for the purpose of defraying the costs of books and classroom materials.
 The scholarships are given on the basis of the student's application, whereby they detail their academic achievements, university/community service, and other circumstances affecting their education (employment, family obligations, financial need, etc.).
 Application forms are available in the History Department or by clicking here.